Over the past seventeen years, Voiceless has been at the forefront of creating a new social justice movement – animal protection.

 We have been working at the cutting-edge of the movement since 2004, ensuring our vision of a respectful and compassionate world for animals becomes a reality.
-Fifteen years ago, the Australian animal protection movement was vastly different from today.
+Seventeen years ago, the Australian animal protection movement was vastly different from today.

 Voiceless is proud to have succeeded in achieving many of our original aims and objectives: